-In recent years the amount that brands will spend paying social media “influencers” to market for them on their respective social platforms, has skyrocketed.
+In recent years the amount that brands have spent paying social media “influencers” to market for them on their respective social platforms, has skyrocketed.
 But are brands spending their money in the wrong places?

 The surge in marketing activity with influencers is hardly surprising.
 Over the past decade, we have seen social media and its influencers come into their own as a way to both bring people together and/or galvanize them to political action.
 For brands like Nike and Apple, using these same tools and spending money to advertise their brand is nothing new.
 But how much are they spending?
 And are they getting their money’s worth?